mvmd-org/mvmd-site/docs/namespaces/geospatial-standards.md

 ### CityJSON

-[CityJSON](https://www.cityjson.org/) is a JSON-based encoding for storing 3D city models.
-It is a compact and developer-friendly format that implements the CityGML data model, making it ideal for web and mobile applications.
+[CityJSON](https://cityjson.org/) is a format for encoding 3D city models with a JSON encoding of the CityGML data model.
+It's designed for web-based applications and services.

 #### Namespace Declaration